Joe Biden 2020 presidential campaign: Outcomes of the task forces

-By June 9, Biden had enough delegates to secure his nomination as the Democratic candidate.
 On July 8, Biden's campaign released a set of policy recommendations adopted by the Unity Task Forces appointed by him and Bernie Sanders.
 The recommendations focus on climate change, criminal justice, the economy, education, health care, and immigration.

-Accepting the nomination
+Vice presidential announcement and Democratic convention

 On August 5, it was reported that Biden would accept the Democratic nomination from his home state of Delaware due to the pandemic.

-On August 11, he announced that Kamala Harris would be his running mate.
+On August 11, Biden announced that Kamala Harris would be his running mate.
 The next day, the two made their first public appearance together promoting their mutual campaigns.

 On August 18, the second night of the 2020 Democratic National Convention, the party officially nominated Biden, making him the first non-incumbent vice president to be nominated for president since Walter Mondale in 1984.
+On August 19, Harris was nominated for vice president, making her the first Asian American and the first female African American to be nominated for vice president on a major party ticket.
 Biden accepted the nomination two nights later.
 Chris Wallace of Fox News Sunday called Biden's acceptance speech "enormously effective" and said he "blew a big hole" in Trump's characterization of the candidate as being "mentally shot."
 During the convention, delegates adopted the party platform, which was drafted by a committee of many of the same people from the unity task forces and based on the recommendations issued by those task forces.